mdn/content/files/en-us/web/api/web_locks_api/index.md

 Several options can be passed when requesting a lock:

 - `mode`: The default mode is "exclusive", but "shared" can be specified.
 There can be only one "exclusive" holder of a lock, but multiple "shared" requests can be granted at the same time.
 This can be used to implement the [readers-writer pattern](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock).
+- `ifAvailable`: If specified, the lock request will fail if the lock cannot be granted immediately without waiting.
+The callback is invoked with `null`.
+- `steal`: If specified, then any held locks with the same name will be released, and the request will be granted, preempting any queued requests for it.
 - `signal`: An {{domxref("AbortSignal")}} can be passed in, allowing a lock request to be aborted.
 This can be used to implement a timeout on requests.
-- `ifAvailable`: If specified, the lock request will fail if the lock cannot be granted immediately without waiting.
-The callback is invoked with `null`.

 ### Monitoring